Find Grad Schools

 51 Yearly Graduations

 The most popular school in the United States for clinical laboratory science students seekinga master's degree is Ohio State University - Main Campus.
 Each year, around 61,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,018 per year, while in-state graduate students, on average, pay $11,560 per year.
-The clinical laboratory science program at Ohio State University - Main Campus awarded 51 master's degrees during the 2020-2021 school year.
-About 73% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,525 per year, while in-state graduate students, on average, pay $12,092 per year.
+During the most recent year for which we have data, 51 people received their master's degree in clinical laboratory science from Ohio State.
+Around 41% of these students were from an underrepresented racial-ethnic group, and 79% were women.

 #2